RobotMa/CarND-Traffic-Sign-Classifier-New/writeup_template.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I selected the batch_size = 128, epochs = 80, the AdamOptimizer with learning_rate = 0.001.
 The basic pipeline follows that of LeNet, while the epochs is increased significantly given the time for the validation and training accuracies to converge.
-However, epochs = 80 is not the best number of epochs given the current architecture and data set, a larger epochs is highly likely to further improve both the validation and training accuracies.
+The number of epochs chosen here is based many trials on training the neural network.
+It is observed that the converging speed for each trials varies and epochs = 80 is sufficient for the classifier to achieve a validation accuracy higher than 93% without overfitting.
+In order to achieve a near optimal solution, a condition can be set to terminate the for loop for training the neural network if the validation accuracy stops increasing significantly within 10 epochs.
+A statistical analysis of the number of epochs for performance convergence will also be interesting given a more powerful workstatino with the state of the art GPU which can run tons of simulations within a reasonable amount of time.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.